Updated March 10, 2021

 8. How can I support Mint Artists Guild?

 Producing a high-quality summer jobs program takes plenty of support from individuals and businesses.
 So please donate now – and make it a monthly donation if you are able.
-If you wish to commission some work from us, please be in touch with Mint executive director Vickie Elmer about your idea by mid-April.
+If you wish to commission some work from us, please be in touch with Mint executive director Vickie Elmer about your idea by April 30.

 9. Where may I learn more about your work?